Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Empirical results

 \textbf{Placebo spillovers from plausibly unrelated fields}

-The previous results have shown strong support for the Mokyrian hypothesis.
-Yet, we might be concerned that results might be confounded by general linguistic trends that were related to the innovativeness of a title.
-These include, for example, changes in linguistic style, sophisticated language, or references to places or events.
-To account for this challenge, we report results for placebo spillovers from plausibly unrelated fields.
-Placebo fields should have contained similar trends in language but should not have been practically relevant for knowledge production in the receiving fields.

-In a first step, we define the set of plausibly unrelated fields as \textit{drama, poetry, antiquities, amusements, foreign languages, printing, prophecies, stories, superstition, architecture, art, biographies, moral tales, state affairs, and travel descriptions}.
+We first start with placebo spillovers from plausibly unrelated fields.
+We define the set of plausibly unrelated fields as \textit{drama, poetry, antiquities, amusements, foreign languages, printing, prophecies, stories, superstition, architecture, art, biographies, moral tales, state affairs, and travel descriptions}.
 We argue that these fields cover both a broad range of potentially confounding topics and writing styles, while also being irrelevant to knowledge production in propositional and prescriptive knowledge.\footnote{Note that we do not include religion in the list of plausibly unrelated fields given the findings from \cite{almelhem2023enlightenment} that demonstrate a structural change in relationship between science and religion throughout the seventeenth and eighteenth century.
 See also \cite{Hornung2014} and \cite{becker2024} for potential influences of religion or religious minorities on technological innovations.
 However, religion is included in the next placebo specification in figure~\ref{fig:placebo_tests_all}.} Figure~\ref{fig:placebo_tests} reports results.

 We find that for none of the plausibly unrelated fields does the relationship between spillovers and innovativeness increase over time.
 Furthermore, none of the plausibly unrelated fields yields positive coefficients of the same size as the positive spillovers from $\Omega \rightarrow \lambda$ and $\lambda \rightarrow \Omega$ for the period 1740--1759 and 1760--1779.
 We can also use this information for statistical inference by computing Fisher-exact p-values using \( p = \frac{1 + \sum_{j=1}^{J} \mathbf{1}(|\hat{\tau}_{j}| \geq |\hat{\tau}_{\text{prop$\mid$pres}}|)}{1 + J} \) where $J$ denotes the number of placebo coefficients.
 The p-value equals the share of placebo effects that are at least as extreme in absolute value as the estimated coefficient for propositional and prescriptive knowledge.
 The test is non-parametric and does not rely on standard errors or asymptotic approximations.
 Its validity rests on the exchangeability assumption—that under the null, propositional and prescriptive knowledge are indistinguishable from the placebo fields in the absence of a true spillover effect.
 For figure~\ref{fig:placebo_tests}, this yields a Fisher exact p-value of 0.067.